| |

 Use Colorful Paper

-The color of the tray and the salt should have contrast in color.
-Such disparity makes the letter more visible when a child traces them.
-Also, you can spark interest by placing different colored paper on the bottom of the tray.
+The tray and salt should be contrasted in color.
+Such disparity makes the letters more visible when a child traces them.
+Also, you can spark interest by placing different-colored paper on the bottom of the tray.
 You can use plain, colorful, whimsical scrapbook paper or even textured or glitter paper.
 This step is crucial if you choose not to color your salt.

 Salt-Rainbow-Paper-Tracing-Montessori-Tracing-Tray